jfy133/Tidy_PopGen_PCA_Plotting/README.md

 ### Reducing Ink

-A major inspiration for modern figure design is from Edward Tufte who had a overriding principle of 'minimising ink'.
-In the old days of printed material this saved resources and money, but also an additional benefit of making sure to minimise as much distraction away from the data as possible.
+A major inspiration for modern figure design is from Edward Tufte who had an overriding principle of 'minimising ink'.
+In the old days of printed material this saved resources and money, but also has an additional benefit of making sure to minimise as much distraction away from the data as possible.

 `ggplot2` provides a few additional 'global themes' along these lines.
-The closest one to the Lamnidis *et al*. paper is `theme_classic()`, which we can add as an extra aesthetic layer (although your remember your personal customisations retain precendence over this.)
+The closest one to the Lamnidis *et al*. paper is `theme_classic()`, which we can add as an extra aesthetic layer (although your remember your personal customisations retain precendence over this).

 ``` r
 ggplot(data = data_combined %>% arrange(desc(Population)),